 1. Shostakovich and football

-The great and gloom-laden Russian composer Dmitry Shostakovich was a passionate fan of football, with a lifelong devotion to his local team FC Zenit.
+First on our list of composers with unexpected hobbies is the great and gloom-laden Russian composer Dmitry Shostakovich.
+He was a passionate fan of football, with a lifelong devotion to his local team FC Zenit.
 He kept a large embossed diary in which he listed football results, USSR league table positions and analysis of team scores.
 He even wrote two newspaper reports on football matches in the 1940s, one published a month after the premiere of his Leningrad Symphony in 1942.

 2. Prokofiev and chess